nexpy/nexpy/doc/source/pythongui.rst

 NXdata, NXmonitor, and NXlog data can be plotted by selecting a group on the tree and choosing "Plot Data" from the Data menu or by double-clicking the item on the tree (or right-clicking for over-plots).
-Below the plot pane, a series of tabs allow manipulation of the plot limits and parameters.
+Below the plot pane, a series of tabs allow manipulation of the plot limits and parameters using text boxes and sliders.

+.. note:: The slider ranges are initially set by the data limits.
+You can
+          redefine the slider ranges by editing their respective minimum and/or maximum text boxes.
+The original range can be restored by clicking on the Home button in the Options Tab or right-clicking within the plot.

 **Signal Tab**